mgmarlow/knavehack/content/index.md

 #### Healing

-HP fully heals each morning after two watches of sleep and a meal the night before.
+HP fully heals each morning after two watches of sleep and a meal the night before (consuming a ration).
 While in a safe haven, this also heals one wound.

+If a player is interrupted during a watch due to a random encounter, roll a `CON` check the next morning with a DC based on the severity of the encounter (11 on average).
+If the PC fails, that character gains no health but still expends a ration.

 #### Death